Migliorin/migliorin/README.md

 - 🧑 I'm a computer engineering student at University of the State of Amazonas and I'm in my third year of five
 - 🧑‍💻 Currently, I work with Data Science, Machine/Deep Learning and Natural Language Processing
 - 💻 I'm currently too learnning Web development using VueJs, PHP and MySQL

+**And my goals**
+- 📖 Learn everything I can
-- 📔 One of my objetives is share knowledge, because that's one of the most important things we can have
+- 💬 Share knowledge, because that's one of the most important things we can have

 **Language and Tools**